I was very enthusiastic to learn about vipassana meditation.

 I was listening to the meditation teacher who was about to give a real vipassana practical training.

-Vipassana indicates “to observe things as they really are,” and that is exactly what I wanted to experience in my life.
+Vipassana indicates “to observe things as they really are,” and that is exactly what I wanted to experience.

 This was the first time in my life I was in the formal training of vipassana meditation though I used to do it randomly on my own at home.